 5407B SES, MC 111

-Additionally, the group studies larger protein folding problems, with a particular emphasis on b-sheet dominant structures and aggregates, model systems for protein membrane interaction and folding studies.
+Additionally, the group previously studied folding of larger proteins, with an emphasis on b-sheet dominant structures, aggregates, and models for protein membrane interaction and folding studies.
 Perturbation effects on protein and protein complex structures, such as disulfide reduction, surface binding, pH and thermal variation are studied with equilibrium and dynamic (stop-flow) IR, CD and fluorescence methods.

 BS, Loras College, 1969